WebAssembly/tool-conventions/Linking.md

   offset into a data segment's data area.
 - If `index` references the custom section, the addend must represent a valid offset into that custom section's data area.

-All other relocations are considered invalid for the purposes of validation

 ## Linking Metadata Section